obliviga/FED-questions/README.md

  - Make sure that your entire website can be navigable via keyboard.
 Many users with disabilities aren't able to use a mouse or trackpad, so it's extremely important that ALL of your interactive UI elements can be cycled through using the Tab key.
  - Make sure that any element with a click handler can also be activated with the Enter key.
  - I recommend using a free screenreader for Google Chrome called [ChromeVox](https://chrome.google.com/webstore/detail/chromevox-classic-extensi/kgejglhpjiefppelpmljglcjbhoiplfn?hl=en).
 It's developed by Google and works really well in my opinion.
-Try closing your eyes for the purpose of empathizing with a blind user, then ChromeVox to navigate your website.
+Try closing your eyes for the purpose of empathizing with a blind user, then use ChromeVox to navigate your website.
 Doing so may help you find [keyboard traps](https://accessibility.18f.gov/keyboard/) or other stark usability defects.
  - If you're building a website that contains a bunch of navigation UI at the top of the DOM, then you should add an anchor at the top of the DOM that only screenreaders are able to access.
 This anchor should allow a screenreader user to skip to the main content of the webpage.
-Otherwise, a screenreader user would have to tab through each navigation item in order to arrive at the main content of the webpage.
+Otherwise, a screenreader user would have to tab through each navigation item in order to arrive at the main content of the webpage, which is inconsiderate of the developer.

 ## Describe what you like and dislike about CSS preprocessors